DAVID HERRERA PERFORMANCE COMPANY

 Time: 50 minutes

 Origenes de Vuelo/Origins of Flight: An Immigration Story was the culmination of DHPCo.'s residency at the Mission Cultural Center for Latino Arts in San Francisco.
 The work presents the harsh realities of immigrating and the on-going struggle immigrants face to maintain their cultural identity in the United States.
-Origins is based on Herrera's mother's personal immigration experience as a woman.
+Origins is loosely based on Herrera's mother's personal immigration experience.
 The plot follows the flight of a young Mexican girl who encounters love and loss, cultural backlash, and consequently is forced to look to the unknowns of "El Norte".
 The evening also spotlights the relationship formed between Mexican mother and her American born son.
-Origins speaks to the difficult journey where many immigrants sense of identity is defined not by what you have/own, but by hardship, history, and perseverance.
+Origins speaks to the difficult journey where many immigrants sense of identity is defined not by what you have/own, but by history and perseverance.

 Photo: MCCLA/Adrian Arias